MartinTownley/ampify-placement-p1/README.md

 ### Instructions

-The repository contains a compiled version of the application named "calcu" in the folder "dist".
+The repository contains a compiled version of the root directory of the repository.
 However, if you wish to build, you can do so using CMake:

 1) cd into the root folder of the repository.
 2) Execute the command "cmake -S . -B ." to generate the makefiles for the executatble in the current directory.